 What is UVC

 UVC is short for USB Video Class, and it’s one of the USB devices classes.
 A USB device sends a class code to a USB host to load related software modules for the devices.
-We’ve been familiar with USB devices like Mass storage class (USB flash driver, memory card reader, etc.), Human Interface Device class (keyboard, mouse, etc.), and Video Class is just like them.
+We’ve been familiar with USB devices like Mass storage class (USB flash drives, memory card reader, etc.), Human Interface Device class (keyboard, mouse, etc.), and Video Class is just like them.

 The UVC describes devices capable of streaming video like webcams, digital camcorders, and the documents defined by the USB Implementer Forum describes the basic protocol and the different payload formats.